metron-labs/secrets-manager-go/integrations/aws/README.md

 	}
 }
 ```
+# Configuration
-The storage will require KeyARN and AWS Credentials if not present it will fetch from environment, to encrypt the KSM Config file using AWS Key Management.
+The NewAWSKeyValueStorage requires the following parameters to encrypt the KSM configuration using GCP Cloud Key Management:
+* `ksmConfigFileName` : The file name of KSM configuration.
+* `KeyARN` : Key ARN of the key used for encryption/decryption.

-Provide `ClientID` , `ClientSecret` and `Region` variables.
+* `AWSConfig` : Provide `ClientID` , `ClientSecret` and `Region` variables.
+* If you want to load credentials from Environment variable then pass nil in place of `AWSConfig`.

 KeyARN must be like this `arn:<partition>:kms:<region>:<account-id>:key/<key-id>`